For anyone considering private cord blood banking, it is important to understand the potential for a cord blood unit.

 - the number of cells (referred to as ‘total nucleated cells’ or ‘TNCs’) present in each unit and,

-- stem cells (CD34+ cells) present in each unit.
+- the number of stem cells (CD34+ cells) present in each unit.

 Most private cord blood banks provide this information to you shortly after the cord blood unit is received into the bank.
 It is important to understand how these measurements determine the potential for the cord blood unit so that you can make the right decision for you about whether or not to bank cord blood with a private cord blood bank.

 The table ‘How could privately banked cord blood be used?’ will help you to understand how these measurements determine the potential uses for a cord blood unit.
 The table has been developed by the HTA with stem cell experts, including UK transplant centres, to help you make decisions about private cord blood banking; it is not meant to be a guide for clinical decision making.